nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 [Here][1] are the steps to reproduce the paper. <br />

-**Validate:** <br/>
+**Validation:** <br/>

-To directly evaluate the model, generate the training/validation/test dataset in [step 1][2] and test the model in [step 3][2] under code clone detection model. <br/>
+* To directly evaluate the model, generate the training/validation/test dataset in step 1 and test the model in step 3 under code clone detection model. <br/>
-The performance of the model is measured interms of accuracy, recall and precision.
+* The performance of the model is measured in terms of accuracy, recall and precision.
 After evaluating the model, a final_result.json will be created that describes the performance metrics.

 ## Data: <br />
 **Input data:** <br />
 1. Token leven vector generation [dataset][4]: <br/>
 Two different datasets are used which contains the source code of projects in Java and python language.
 This dataset is used to generate token leven vectors for java and python.<br/>
-Java dataset: Contains all java projects available on Github in the Apache organization <br/> Python data: Contains popular python projects available on Github  <br/>
+* Java dataset: Contains all java projects available on Github in the Apache organization <br/>
+* Python data: Contains popular python projects available on Github  <br/>

 2. Code clones [dataset][4]: <br/>
 This dataset contains the code fragments available in java and python along with the label whether the two code fragments are similar or not.
 This information is